Maximus (NYSE:MMS) Releases FY 2021 Earnings Guidance

 Maximus (NYSE:MMS) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $4.650-$4.750 for the period, compared to the Thomson Reuters consensus estimate of $4.330.
 The company issued revenue guidance of $4.20 billion-$4.25 billion, compared to the consensus revenue estimate of $4.06 billion.

-Several research firms have issued reports on MMS.
-Canaccord Genuity boosted their target price on Maximus from $79.00 to $95.00 and gave the stock a hold rating in a research report on Thursday, April 22nd.
-Raymond James downgraded Maximus from a strong-buy rating to an outperform rating and dropped their price objective for the company from $110.00 to $105.00 in a research note on Monday, June 28th.
+Separately, Raymond James lowered Maximus from a strong-buy rating to an outperform rating and cut their price target for the company from $110.00 to $105.00 in a research note on Monday, June 28th.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, August 31st.
-Stockholders of record on Friday, August 13th will be issued a dividend of $0.28 per share.
-This represents a $1.12 annualized dividend and a dividend yield of 1.35%.
-The ex-dividend date is Thursday, August 12th.
-Maximus’s dividend payout ratio (DPR) is 33.04%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, August 31st.
+Investors of record on Friday, August 13th will be given a dividend of $0.28 per share.
+The ex-dividend date of this dividend is Thursday, August 12th.
+This represents a $1.12 annualized dividend and a yield of 1.31%.
+Maximus’s dividend payout ratio (DPR) is presently 33.04%.

-In related news, Director Raymond B. Ruddy sold 24,820 shares of Maximus stock in a transaction on Wednesday, June 2nd.
+In other news, Director Raymond B. Ruddy sold 24,820 shares of the firm’s stock in a transaction that occurred on Wednesday, June 2nd.
 The stock was sold at an average price of $90.87, for a total value of $2,255,393.40.
-Following the transaction, the director now owns 103,648 shares in the company, valued at $9,418,493.76.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Bruce Caswell bought 4,500 shares of Maximus stock in a transaction that occurred on Wednesday, August 11th.
-The stock was purchased at an average price of $81.53 per share, for a total transaction of $366,885.00.
-The disclosure for this purchase can be found here.
-Insiders have sold 53,848 shares of company stock worth $4,858,744 in the last 90 days.
+Following the completion of the sale, the director now directly owns 103,648 shares of the company’s stock, valued at $9,418,493.76.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Peter Pond sold 6,028 shares of the firm’s stock in a transaction that occurred on Wednesday, August 11th.
+The shares were sold at an average price of $81.09, for a total value of $488,810.52.
+The disclosure for this sale can be found here.
+Insiders have sold 53,848 shares of company stock valued at $4,858,744 over the last three months.
 Insiders own 1.90% of the company’s stock.

 Maximus, Inc provides business process services (BPS) to government health and human services programs worldwide.
 It operates through three segments: U.S. Services, U.S. Federal Services, and Outside the U.S. The U.S. Services segment offers various BPS solutions, such as program administration, appeals and assessments, and related consulting works for U.S.